How to get instant auto insurance online

-Technically, all auto insurance policies can be described as “same-day car insurance.”
-You can shop around for car insurance, find a rate you like, and buy it when you're at the dealership — all in one day.
+Technically, every auto insurance policy could be described as “same-day car insurance.”
+You can shop around for car insurance, find a rate you like and buy it when you're at the dealership — all in one day.
 Furthermore, any auto quote you receive should come free of charge.
-Insurance companies advertise quotes as “free,” implying other sites or companies charge for them.
-Quotes are complimentary across the board and won't impact your current premium, so don't hesitate to compare insurance rates and weigh your options.
+Insurance companies advertise “free and instant auto insurance quotes,” implying other sites or companies charge for them.
+Quotes are complimentary across the board and won't impact your current car insurance premium, making it easy to buy cheap car insurance online.
+Don't hesitate to compare insurance rates and weigh your options in your search for cheap auto insurance.

-If you're looking for same-day free car insurance quotes, we have some tips.
-Below are average insurance rates from companies offering same-day car insurance in the US (methodology here).
-Enter your ZIP code below to get personalized quotes.
-If you're in search of more information, keep reading.
+If you're looking for same-day free car insurance quotes, The Zebra's insurance experts are here to help.
+Below are average auto insurance rates from car insurance companies offering same-day car insurance in the U.S. (review our methodology).

 To get an accurate insurance quote as quickly as possible, have the following information available.

 Technically, all car insurance is "one-day" car insurance, as you can terminate your policy at any point.
-However, being covered for a single day can land you in trouble for several reasons.
+However, being covered by an insurer for only a single day can land you in trouble for several reasons.

-1. You may not get your down payment back.
+- You may not get your down payment back.
 Most insurance companies require a down payment — at a cost of 30 to 45 days worth of premium.
 If you cancel your insurance policy the day after it was issued, you won't be guaranteed to get your money back for that month.
+Learn more about auto insurance with no down payment.

-2. You are legally required to have insurance unless you live in New Hampshire, where proof of insurance is not a requirement.
-By canceling your policy in order to leave a dealership you run of the risk of being ticketed for driving without insurance.
-While rules vary by state, common consequences of driving without insurance include having your vehicle impounded, expensive tickets, and license suspension.
+- You are legally required to have insurance unless you live in New Hampshire, where proof of insurance is not a requirement.
+By canceling your policy in order to leave a dealership, you run the risk of being ticketed for driving without insurance.
+While rules vary by state, common consequences of driving without insurance include having your vehicle impounded, license suspension and costly citations that could tarnish your driving record.

-3. Leased and financed vehicles often come with contractually required insurance.
-If you're leasing or financing your vehicle through the dealership or a bank, they typically require you to maintain full coverage on your vehicle in addition to your legal liability limits.
+- Leased and financed vehicles often come with contractual stipulations requiring insurance coverage.
+If you're leasing or financing your vehicle through the dealership or a bank, they typically require you to maintain full coverage (collision and comprehensive coverage) on your vehicle in addition to liability insurance.
 By canceling your policy, you are putting your vehicle in danger of repossession if they (your bank or dealership) find out.
-Moreover, you could be penalized with what's called forced insurance — where your bank or other lender pays the insurance bill for you, which is then passed on to you.
-Most of the time, forced coverage is much more expensive than getting insurance yourself.
+Moreover, you could be saddled with forced insurance — where a bank or lender pays the auto insurance bill before passing along the costs to you.
+Forced insurance coverage is typically much more expensive than getting an auto insurance policy yourself.

-4. If you're found at-fault after an accident without insurance, you will most likely be ticketed, have your license suspended, and could even be sued for the property or liability damages you caused.
+- You could be putting yourself at risk on the road.
+If you're found at fault after an accident without an active car insurance policy, you will most likely be ticketed, face license suspension, and you could even be sued for property or liability damages.

-Although car insurance can be expensive, it’s cheaper than the world of trouble you can get yourself into if you’re caught driving uninsured or get into an accident without insurance.
-The financial responsibility you could face in those circumstances is typically far worse than the insurance premiums you will pay.
-There are affordable options out there but it may require some searching.
-Enter your zip code below to see cheap car insurance quotes from hundreds of different national and local companies.
+Although car insurance can be expensive, it’s cheaper than the world of trouble you can get yourself into if you’re caught driving uninsured or get into an at-fault accident without insurance.
+The financial responsibility you could face in those circumstances — costs for bodily injury and property damage can get steep depending on the collision's severity — is typically far worse than the car insurance rate you will pay.
+There are affordable options, but finding an auto insurance policy online may require comparing car insurance rates.

 If you're getting a new policy with an insurance company, you should be able to get a car insurance policy in less than an hour.
 Because you are starting an entirely new policy, you are required to make a down payment in order for your policy to be considered active.
 The amount of your down payment will depend on your insurance company and your auto insurance coverage level.

-The big thing to think about when it comes to same-day or instant car insurance is that all companies can provide it.
-If you're looking for car insurance to drive your new vehicle off the lot of the dealership, make sure you have all the information ready to speed the process up.
-In terms of one-day car insurance, be prepared to take some risks.
-If you're caught driving without insurance, all the consequences you will face will be much more expensive than an insurance premium.
+Every major insurance company should be able to provide same-day or instant car insurance.
+If you're looking for car insurance in order to legally drive your new vehicle off the lot of the dealership, make sure you have all the information ready to make the process as painless as possible.
+If you opt to forgo car insurance — or only purchase it temporarily before dropping coverage — you risk being caught driving without insurance, and the consequences you will face will be much more costly than an elevated insurance premium.
+Enter your ZIP code below to see cheap car insurance quotes from national and local insurance providers.

-In order to find same-day car insurance quotes, we used a 30-year-old male driver with a Honda Accord — a considerably common vehicle in the US.
-Next, we used every zip code across the US — over 50,000 of them in order to find an average rate.
-For our coverage, we selected 50/100/50 liability rates with $500 comprehensive and collision coverage limits.
-These coverage limits are based on the average preferences most consumers have in the US.
-For more information, see our State of Insurance analysis.
+In order to find same-day car insurance quotes, we used a 30-year-old male driver with a Honda Accord, a commonly driven vehicle in the U.S. We sourced rates from every ZIP code across the U.S. — more than 50,000 of them — to generate average insurance rates.
+For our insurance coverage, we selected 50/100/50 liability rates with $500 comprehensive and collision coverage deductibles.
+These coverage limits are based on the average preferences most consumers have in the U.S. For more information, see The Zebra's industry-leading State of Insurance analysis.
+Learn more about our methodology.